mkskovalev/qna/README.md

-# qna
+# QnA
-QnA is a copy of stackoverflow.com
+QnA is a copy of stackoverflow.com created on Ruby on Rails.